-- LCO2 has very low surface tension.
-As a result, when the elastomer is exposed to LCO2, it first penetrates and solubilizes un-cured and non-cross-linked compounds, forming a solution, which diffuses out of the elastomeric matrix, and into the bulk of the chamber.
+Silicone extraction with the Enertia™ branded machine by Cool Clean Technologies successfully extracts volatiles from silicones and other elastomers at room temperature by exposing the component to liquid CO2 under carefully controlled conditions.
+The liquid CO2 is non-toxic, non-flammable, non-corrosive, odorless, chemically stable, and acquired from recycled sources (does not contribute to global emissions).
+Liquid CO2, or LCO2, has several characteristics that make it an ideal silicone extraction agent for removing volatiles from elastomers.
+LCO2 has an affinity for silicones and other volatile components, can easily diffuse into porous elastomeric structures, and has very low surface tension.
+As a result, when the elastomer is exposed to liquid CO2, it first penetrates then solubilizes un-cured and non-crosslinked compounds, forming a solution which diffuses out of the elastomeric matrix and into the bulk of the chamber.
 Studies have shown that this process does not materially change most elastomers and has advantages over traditional bakeout and vacuum bakeout alternatives.

 The Cool Clean Enertia™ is an automated system that is very easy to use.
 After the products are inserted into the chamber and the start button is pressed, the system gently introduces liquid CO2.
 PLC controls the process parameters and exposure time, and has a programmed pressure reduction scheme to safely reduce the pressure.
 Upon completion, the door is unlocked and the parts are ready for use or the next process.
 The Enertia™ system is virtually a closed system, recovering 99% of the CO2 used in the process.
 Using this silicone extraction process has the following advantages.

 - Removes volatile compounds to parts-per-million level;